-- And there's the other weird rule that no one understands: An elector from any specific state can either vote for a president candidate that resides in their state, or a vice-president candidate that resides in their state, but not both.
+- And there's the other weird rule that no one understands: An elector from any specific state can either vote for a presidential candidate that resides in their state, or a vice-presidential candidate that resides in their state, but not both.
 This is usually misunderstood to mean that both candidates can't be from the same state, but that's not actually what it says at all.
 All it controls is each individual elector's vote.
-This means no one would lose any electorial votes if the state was going to vote the other way anyway.
+This means no one would lose any electoral votes if the state was going to vote the other way anyway.

 - OTOH, candidates are usually expected to carry their own state, and that probably would be doubly true if they both were from the same state.